Kardyne/TLDModTemplate/README.md

 1. [Optional but recommended] Initialize a git repository and publish on GitHub.
 See [GitHub - Get started](https://docs.github.com/en/get-started).

-Note: do _not_ remove `ProjectParameters.props` without first removing `Directory.Build.props` or Visual Studio will be unable to open your project.

 Additional resources:

 - TLD Modding discord